 You will start the International Business Law program by completing your required course(s).
 You should expect your first term to be heavier, particularly if you are taking introductory and required courses.
-These courses are designed to support new students and to scaffold your knowledge and skills, so they tend to have a larger number of class hours and assignments than core and elective courses do.
+These courses are designed to support new students and to scaffold your knowledge and skills, so they tend to have a larger number of class hours and assignments than elective courses do.

 The required course is runs every Fall and Winter, and it must be taken in your first term of study.